-- After the logs have been toasted in the kiln, they are tested by quality control to make sure they contain less than 20% moisture (logs don’t burn very well when they contain too much moisture).
+5. After the logs have been baked in the kiln, they are tested by quality control to make sure they contain less than 20% moisture.

-- These incredibly dry logs are then sorted into different sizes and bagged up ready to be delivered to any mainland UK address.
+6. These incredibly dry logs are then sorted into different sizes and are bagged up ready to be delivered to any mainland UK address.